-Whilst is true that there are hundred's, and maybe thousands of success stories we hear about businesses hitting it big on the internet, unfortunately these are far out weighed by those that don't.
+While there are hundred's, and maybe thousands of success stories we hear about businesses hitting it big on the internet, unfortunately, these are far outweighed by those that don't.

-It takes perseverance, commitment and focus and an unshakeable believe that you will succeed to succeed.
-Then you just need to learn all the other stuff.
+It takes perseverance, commitment and focus and an unshakeable belief that you will succeed.
+Then you need to learn all the other stuff.

 The DNA of An Internet Business

-Customers are the life blood of any business.
-Most, though not all internet business, particularly start ups do not have a physical presence.
-Even an online business that sells physical products, via drop shipping for example still may not have a shop front for customers.
+Customers are the lifeblood of any business.
+Most, though not all internet business, don't have a physical presence.
+Even an online company that sells physical products, via drop shipping, for example, still may not have a shop front for customers.

-In the online world, “traffic” is not one of the the things you need, it is “THE THING” you need.
+In the online world, “traffic” is not one of the things you need; it is “THE THING” you need.
 Just as with the real world, no customers, no sales, no profit.
-The start up cost for an online business is minimal, which is why many people are attracted to this business model.
+The start-up cost for an online business is minimal, which is why many people are attracted to this business model.

 What many fail to understand is the principles you need to master are not minimal.
 It is pretty safe to say that most business practices apply just as much to an online business as one off-line.

-In business there are only 2 basic ways to make more money:
+In business, there are only two basic ways to make more money:

 Firstly get more customers, or

-So now we see, that the greater percentage of people will not buy anything on their first visit, or in fact may never return.
+We see that the higher percentage of people will not buy anything on their first visit, or in fact, may never return.
 Therefore we need a constant supply of new people “traffic” to present our offers to in order have a percentage convert to a customer.

-Just as the the retailer who has a physical store, you now have your website full of products or offers, how are you going to attract enough traffic to make a profit.
+Just as the retailer who has a physical store, you now have your website full of products or offers.
+How are you going to attract enough traffic to make a profit?
 Well just like the retailer we have similar options, both paid and free.

-Lets leave our retailer with his marketing budget for radio, TV, newspaper, direct mail and letter drops.
-Not forgetting that these days he can also avail himself of the same free options we can use in our online business.
+Let's leave our retailer with his marketing budget for radio, TV, newspaper, direct mail and letter drops.
+We do not forget today he can also avail himself of the same free options we can use in our online business.

-Most of the success stories we see around us in both the real world and online world come from paying for traffic, or advertising.
-It should be understood that they also make very good use of all the free methods available to you and I.
+Most of the success stories we see around us from both the off-line and online world come from paying for traffic, or advertising.
+Understand that they also make excellent use of all the free methods available to you and me.

 Don't worry if you have no budget at all for any form of paid advertising, even though some may be quite affordable to start with and scale up if successful.
-There are are a number of options without paying for traffic, that will generate some traction and momentum.
+There are are several options without paying for traffic, that will generate some traction and momentum.